wp-plugins/align-rss-images/readme.txt

 Probably not.
 In my experience the modified feed looks fine in Google Reader, and the W3C Feed Validator also says it's valid.

 == Changelog ==

+= 1.3.1 =
+* Tested with WP 4.2-alpha.
+* Note that while the plugin still works, some RSS readers no longer fully support inline CSS.
+Also, some readers don't recognize the `<figure>` tags used by some modern themes.

 = 1.3 =
 * Tested with WP 3.9-alpha.